Garrett Mitchell Player Props: Brewers vs. Mets

 - Mitchell hit .311 with three doubles, two home runs and six walks.

-- Registering a plate appearance in 28 games a season ago, he hit two round-trippers.
+- Logging a plate appearance in 28 games a season ago, he hit two long balls.

-- In seven of 28 games last season (25.0%), Mitchell drove in a run, including two games with two or more RBIs.
+- Mitchell drove in a run in seven of 28 games last season (25.0%), including two games with multiple RBIs.

-- In eight of 28 games last year he crossed the plate, including multiple runs once.
+- In eight of 28 games last season he touched home plate, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.